Skip to main content

 • Claude Code version and session slug

-Model and token usage
+Model and Token Usage

 • Primary model and all models used during the session